vysheng/tg/README-PY.md

 =====================
 The python integration is written with Python 2/3 in mind, however, there is a bias to Python 3.
 Because of this, there are a few caveats:
 - I am only testing against Python 2.7, and have no intention to support/test < 2.7 but am more than happy to accept PRs for fixes as long as it does not break 2.7/3
-- repr/print of native types is dumbed down for < 2.7.9, I highly recommend using this version or new.
+- repr/print of native types is dumbed down for < 2.7.9, I highly recommend using this version or newer.
 (This is due to a [bug](http://bugs.python.org/issue22023) in python)

 TGL Callbacks
 =============